Projects

 Formalizing Distributed Morphology

-Together with Daniel Edmiston, I am working on a mathematically rigorous formalization of the Distributed Morphology framework.
-We are interested in adapting DM to work over strings.
+Together with Daniel Edmiston, I worked on a mathematically rigorous formalization of the Distributed Morphology framework.
+We were interested in adapting DM to work over strings.
 Distributed Morphology is typically depicted as operating on (binary) trees, meaning its strong-generative capacity is above regular.
-By constraining it to operating on strings, we restrict the strong-generative capacity of the morphological module to that of regular languages, providing an immediate explanation for the regularity of morphological phenomena in natural language.
+By constraining it to operating on strings, we restricted the strong-generative capacity of the morphological module to that of regular languages, providing an immediate explanation for the regularity of morphological phenomena in natural language.

 -